-Myth #2 Wild Game Causes Health Problems Associated With Red Meat
+Myth #2 Wild Game Causes the Same Health Problems Associated With Red Meat

-Wild game that fall into the red meat category such as deer, elk, buffalo and antelope have a lower saturated fat content.
-This is because wild game eat a natural diet and have a very active life.
+Wild game that falls into the red meat category (such as deer, elk, buffalo and antelope) has a lower saturated fat content than store-bought red meat.
+This is because wild animals eat a natural diet and have a very active life.
 I think that constantly running from coyotes, wolves and bears will keep you in shape.

 "...fat from wild game contains a higher proportion of polyunsaturated fatty acids.
 Their nutrition statistics are very similar to a skinless chicken breast, with most cuts having around 110 to 130 calories, 2 grams of fat and 25 grams of protein for a 3 oz. serving.
 Deer, elk and antelope have a vitamin and mineral composition similar to beef, so these meats are good sources of iron (5 mg/4 oz.), B12 (3.6 mcg/4 oz.), B6, niacin and riboflavin."

 Eating the above-mentioned meats are a great way to get lean protein into your diet.

 Myth #3 You Will Get Worms From Eating Venison